MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 2. Select the **Summary by Copilot** box at the top of the email thread.
 Copilot scans the email thread, creates, and displays a summary at the top of the email thread.
 3. In the **Summary by Copilot** box, select the **From Outlook** dropdown at top-right, and select **Add Sales insights**.
 The summary is updated to include sales information from CRM.
 4. To open **Copilot for Sales**, select **Go to Sales**.
 The **Key sales info** card displays information about the connected opportunity, account, and contact.

 `image`

-## Generate email replies

-With Copilot in Outlook and Copilot for Sales together, you can generate email replies within Outlook using predefined response categories and sales information from CRM.

-**To generate email replies**

-1. In Outlook, reply to an email thread.
-2. In the **Draft with Copilot** area, select the **From Outlook** dropdown at top-right, and select **From Sales**.
-Predefined response categories are displayed.
-3. Select a response category.
-Copilot generates a reply using sales information from CRM.
-4. Review the generated content.
-To generate a different suggestion, select **Regenerate**.
-5. Select **Keep it** to add the content to the email body.
-6. Edit the email content as required, and then send it.

-`image`